ngageoint/hootenanny/docs/user/VAGRANT.md

 Hootenanny is thoroughly tested against the Virtualbox provider.
 You are welcome to try other providers, and they can be configured in Vagrantfile.
 Make sure the the umask of the terminal used to start the vagrant vm is set to `002` (see [#1332](https://github.com/ngageoint/hootenanny/issues/1382))

-Once the prerequisites have been installed, you can set up the Hootenanny environment:
+Once the prerequisites have been installed, you can set up the Hootenanny environment.

     # Windows users will need to uncomment the line ending configuration option.
     git clone git@github.com:ngageoint/hootenanny.git hoot #--config core.autocrlf=input